Spotlight Poster

 Daniel Kunin · Allan Raventós · Clémentine Dominé · Feng Chen · David Klindt · Andrew Saxe · Surya Ganguli

 While the impressive performance of modern neural networks is often attributed to their capacity to efficiently extract task-relevant features from data, the mechanisms underlying this rich feature learning regime remain elusive, with much of our theoretical understanding stemming from the opposing lazy regime.
 In this work, we derive exact solutions to a minimal model that transitions between lazy and rich learning, precisely elucidating how unbalanced layer-specific initialization variances and learning rates determine the degree of feature learning.
 Our analysis reveals that they conspire to influence the learning regime through a set of conserved quantities that constrain and modify the geometry of learning trajectories in parameter and function space.
 We extend our analysis to more complex linear models with multiple neurons, outputs, and layers and to shallow nonlinear networks with piecewise linear activation functions.
-In linear networks, rapid feature learning only occurs with balanced initializations, where all layers learn at similar speeds.
+In linear networks, rapid feature learning only occurs from balanced initializations, where all layers learn at similar speeds.
 While in nonlinear networks, unbalanced initializations that promote faster learning in earlier layers can accelerate rich learning.
 Through a series of experiments, we provide evidence that this unbalanced rich regime drives feature learning in deep finite-width networks, promotes interpretability of early layers in CNNs, reduces the sample complexity of learning hierarchical data, and decreases the time to grokking in modular arithmetic.
 Our theory motivates further exploration of unbalanced initializations to enhance efficient feature learning.

 Live content is unavailable.
 Log in and register to view live content